aluckhur/xcption/README.md

 SOURCE and DEST paths format are as follows:
 - NFS job using xcp - nfsserver:/export[/path] - both source and destination should be accesible from each one of the Linux servers in the cluster using root permissions

 - CIFS job using xcp for windows or robocopy - \\\\cifsserver\\share[\\path] - both source and destination should be accesible from each one of the Windows servers in the cluster using administrative permission

-- CloudSync job includes accoring to the following format: protocol://path@broker_group_name@username
+- CloudSync job includes accoring to the following format: protocol://path@broker_group_name@username , src and dst can be from diffrent protocols
   - protocol - can be one of the following: nfs(same as nfs3),nfs3,nfs4,nfs4.1,nfs4.2,cifs,local,s3,sgws,s3ontap
   - path - the following formats are supported paths: nfs path format: nfsserver:/export[/path]